fbef0102/Game-Private_Plugin/CS_插件/Server_伺服器/css_PlayerTime/readme.md

 		// Ban duration (Mins) (0=Permanent)
 		css_PlayerTime_block_ban_time "1440"

-		// Any player whose total time played on record is below this value can not join the server.
+		// Any player whose total time played is below this value can not join the server.
 (Mins) (0=off) css_PlayerTime_block_short "60"

-		// Any player whose total time played on record is higher this value can not join the server.
+		// Any player whose total time played is higher this value can not join the server.
 (Mins) (0=off) css_PlayerTime_block_long "0"

-		// Any player whose total time played on record is unknown can not join the server.
+		// Any player whose total time played is unknown can not join the server.
 (0=off) css_PlayerTime_block_unknown "0"
 		```
 </details>